near/NEPs/text/0018-genesis_block.md

 * For investors -- investment date.
 * Everyone else -- a custom start date.

-Non-standard vesting and lock up schedules can be later created by the NEAR Foundation foundation.
+Non-standard vesting and lock up schedules can be later created by the The NEAR Foundation foundation.

 Lock up is applied to the token holder with 1 year starting with the mainnet launch.
 If token is vested before the lock up expires then it cannot be sold until the end of the lock up.
 If token is vested after the lock up then it can be sold immediately.

-In case of employees the NEAR Foundation company can decide to terminate the employment and the person would lose the unvested tokens, however the lock period will still be applied to vested tokens.
+In case of employees the The NEAR Foundation company can decide to terminate the employment and the person would lose the unvested tokens, however the lock period will still be applied to vested tokens.

 # Design details
 We create the following accounts and contracts:
 * For each token holder we create an account and a contract;
-* We create one account for NEAR Foundation.
+* We create one account for The NEAR Foundation.

 ## Token holder
 Token holder gets a standard account that has a special contract and balance corresponding to all vested and unvested tokens.